GitSujal/SolarSystem/README.md

 Use c to start rotation.

 ## Limitation
-Textures folder has not been uploaded due to it's size. **Poor Internet Connection** :sad: :s If anyone is intrested please feel free to contact and I can provide dropbox link to the textures.
+Textures folder has not been uploaded due to it's size. **Poor Internet Connection** :cry: :cry:
+If anyone is intrested please feel free to contact and I can provide dropbox link to the textures.